isomerpages/sciencecentre-emag/_stories/Space/Night at the Museum: Stargazing at Science Centre Singapore.md

 dark blue.&nbsp;</p>
 <p>For stargazing, "dark blue is the wrong kind of sky,” Mok explains.
 Ideally
-the sky should be black, meaning that "there are stars there, just that maybe your eyes are not sensitive enough to it."</p>
+the sky should be black, meaning that "there are stars there, just that maybe our eyes are not sensitive enough to it."</p>
 <p>Fun fact: the lights on the Science Centre Observatory staircase leading
 up to the big telescope and the ceiling lights inside the dome are <a href="https://www.skyatnightmagazine.com/top-astronomy-kit/best-red-light-head-torches" rel="noopener noreferrer nofollow" target="_blank"><u>red to help adapt visitors’ eyes to the darkness</u></a>.</p>
 <div class="isomer-image-wrapper">